AdWords features in DS

 - Mobile network

-- Audience Targeting: Click here for workaround.
+- Audience and placement targeting: Click here for workaround.

 - Ad Extensions